-In 2012, the chlorophyll a content was higher in the northern half of the study area than in 578 its southern part in the first half of July.
-Later, when the two consecutive upwelling events 579 appeared along the northern coast, the highest chlorophyll a values were observed close to the 580 southern coast.
-At the buoy station, where the downwelling influence was visible (see Fig. 581 3g), the chlorophyll a content also increased in the sub-surface layer.
-Occasionally, high 582 chlorophyll a values were detected close to the upwelling front in the northern part of the 583 study area.
-While the sub-surface maxima of chlorophyll a were observed at the buoy station 584 585 and the Scanfish transect at the beginning of July 2012 (Fig. 11), they disappeared when the upwelling events occurred near the northern coast.
-During the upwelling development, both 586 587 the chlorophyll a content in the surface layer and the thickness of the surface layer with 588 elevated chlorophyll a increased from north to south.
-However, those tendencies had 589 pronounced intermittency at lateral scales of one to a few kilometers.
+In 2012, the chlorophyll a content was higher in the northern half of the study area than in its southern part in the first half

+- 15 of July.
+Later, when the two consecutive upwelling events appeared along the northern coast, the highest chlorophyll a values were observed close to the southern coast.
+At the buoy station, where the downwelling influence was visible (see Fig. 3g), the chlorophyll a content increased also in the sub-surface layer.
+Occasionally, high chlorophyll a values were detected close to the upwelling front in the northern part of the study area.
+While in the beginning of July 2012 the sub-surface maxima of chlorophyll a were observed at the buoy station and at the Scanfish transect (4 July 2012; Fig. 11), they disappeared when the - 20 upwelling events occurred near the northern coast.
+During the upwelling development, both the chlorophyll a content in the surface layer and the thickness of the surface layer with elevated chlorophyll a increased form north to south.
+However, those tendencies had pronounced intermittency at lateral scales of one to a few kilometers.
 Similar distribution pattern was registered in the phase of the upwelling/downwelling relaxation on 31 July 2012.
-590